 As mentioned before, Switzerland has excellent education services.
 If you move with your children, you can transfer them to Swiss schools.

-Swiss public local and international schools are free of charge, and the students are not required to wear uniforms.
+Swiss public schools offer both local and international programs at no cost to students, and uniforms are not mandatory.
 On the other hand, private schools in this country are expensive.

 Usually, expat families will send their children to international schools.
-The local government also provides a language class to help your children communicate in the local official languages (German, French, Italian, and Romansh).
+The local government actively supports your children’s integration.
+They do this by providing language classes in the official languages: German, French, Italian, and Romansh.

 7. This Is How You Get Around In Switzerland